timescale/docs/timescaledb/quick-start/golang.md

 1. Formulate the `SELECT` statement to convert the table into a hypertable.
-You must specify the table name to convert to a hypertable, and its time column name as the two.
+You must specify the table name to convert to a hypertable, and its time column name as the second argument.
 For more information, see the [`create_hypertable` docs][create-hypertable-docs]:

     ```go